 Or a bush, stalk, or vine, as well.
 In other words, if it grows on or is a plant, eat it.
 Fruits and vegetables should be included in every meal and as many snacks as possible.
 The reason: Your goal is to fill your body with muscle-promoting, fat-discouraging nutrients, and the very best source of them is fruits, nuts, and vegetables.
 By loading your body with the maximum amount of nutrients for the least number of calories, they’re a dietary bargain.
 A study at UCLA found that the typical person of normal weight consumed two servings of fruit a day, on average, while the typical overweight person ate just one piece.
 Another study in the journal Appetite found that eating whole fruit at the beginning of a meal reduces your overall calorie intake by 15 percent.

-Trick Yourself Slim: Eat your fruits and vegetables first!
+Eat your fruits and vegetables first!
 Not only will you consume more vegetables and fewer calories from other foods, but the fibre content will lower the glycaemic load of your meal, helping you sidestep those swings in blood sugar that lead to hunger.
 Try at least one new fruit or vegetable each week, and make sure that salads and fruit salads have at least four different colours.
-For example: lettuce, yellow peppers, tomatoes, and carrots; or pineapple, blood oranges, kiwi, and grapes.
+For example: lettuce, yellow peppers, tomatoes and carrots; or pineapple, blood oranges, kiwi and grapes.

 Rule 5: “I will eat the salad, no matter what”

-The confusion started when some crazy-eyed dietician tried to convince us to eat salads instead of real food like burgers and ribs.
-Bad dietician!
-A man should eat salads not in place of his other foods, but rather in addition to them.
-The reason is that salads deliver wildly important nutrients that are hard to come by elsewhere–nutrients that help promote weight loss.
+You should eat salads not in place of other foods, but rather in addition to them.
+The reason is that salads deliver wildly important nutrients that are hard to come by elsewhere—nutrients that help promote weight loss.

 Rule 6: “I will not drink sugar water”